vladiim/heuro/_posts/email/2015-06-15-email-five.md

 [apploss]:http://andrewchen.co/new-data-shows-why-losing-80-of-your-mobile-users-is-normal-and-that-the-best-apps-do-much-better/?utm_source=heuro.net&utm_medium=email

-"The difference between apps that sell for millions of dollars and apps that never see a dime can often be narrowed down to a single point: How well their developers and marketers understand the value of a customer."
+Still on smartphone apps - "the difference between apps that sell for millions of dollars and apps that never see a dime can often be narrowed down to a single point: How well their developers and marketers understand the value of a customer."
 [Using monetization, retention and virality to measure mobile customer lifetime value][mobilemeasure].

 [mobilemeasure]:http://www.apptamin.stfi.re/blog/lifetime-value-mobile-customer/?utm_source=heuro.net&utm_medium=email